 1. Basic Overview 2.
 Program Layout 3.
 Getting Acquainted 4.
 Data Tables 5.
 Using Formulas and Functions 6.
 Using Templates, Themes, and Images 7.
 Pivot Tables, SmartArt Graphics, and Charts 8.
 Skills Mastery: Certification Simulation

-D. Michael Ploor - is the author of the series of certification preparation guides.
-Mr. Ploor's students have achieved exceptional results with the certification preparation guides.
+D. Michael Ploor - is the author of the CORE series of certification preparation guides.
+Mr. Ploor’s students have achieved exceptional results with the CORE certification preparation guides.
 His students collectively pass more than 500 industry certification exams each year without the need for other preparation materials.
-Mr. Ploor has demonstrated the strength of integrating the certification guides in a diverse mix of courses.
+Mr. Ploor has demonstrated the strength of integrating the CORE guides in a diverse mix of courses.

-Mr. Ploor is also the author of three textbooks on the subject of video game design: Introduction to Video Game Design, Video Game Design Foundations, and Video Game Design Composition.
+Mr. Ploor is also the author of several textbooks on the subject of video game design: Video Game Design and Programming Concepts, Video Game Design Foundations, Video Game Design Composition, and Introduction to Video Game Design.
 He is a National Board Certified Teacher in Career and Technical Education and holds an MBA degree from the University of South Florida.
-He maintains professional teaching credentials in Business Education and Education Media Specialist.
+He maintains professional teaching credentials in Business Education and as an Education Media Specialist.

-Mr. Ploor is at the forefront of innovative teaching and curriculum.
+Mr. Ploor is at the forefront of innovative teaching and curriculum development.
 He developed STEM curriculum while serving as the lead teacher in the Career Academy of Computer Game Design at Middleton Magnet STEM High School.
 Mr. Ploor has applied his skills as a STEM Curriculum Integration Specialist in designing innovative curriculum and by collaborating to construct the state standards for video game design in several states.
-He has also been instrumental in authoring competitive events for Career and Technical Student Organizations such as the Future Business Leaders of America (FBLA) and Phi Beta Lambda (PBL).
+He has also been instrumental in authoring competitive events for career and technical student organizations (CTSOs) such as the Future Business Leaders of America (FBLA) and Phi Beta Lambda (PBL).

 In addition to publishing textbooks and lessons, Mr. Ploor provides professional development as a frequent presenter at regional and national conferences to promote CTE education and video game design curriculum.